Layout Style

 3. WHAT'S THE DIFFERENCE BETWEEN SEX ADDICTION AND A HIGH SEX DRIVE?

-This question has been asked at every conference I have been at over the years.
-People with high sex drives have sex, and the sex meets the needs for sex.
+This question has been asked at every conference I have been to over the years.
+People with high sex drives have sex, and the sex meets their needs for sex.
 It's not about meeting the needs for something else.
-A partner's disinterest in sex is not an abandonment or the loss of love/respect and some other sexual activity does not meet the needs for sex with the partner.
+A partner's disinterest in sex is not an abandonment or the loss of love/respect, and some other sexual activity does not meet the needs for sex with the partner.
 Sex addiction simply is not about love -- it is about erasing emotions.
 If you experience emotions as a problem to be fixed, you may be dealing with an addiction.

 4. CAN YOU BE ADDICTED TO MASTURBATION?